 They see Trump as a casino tycoon.

-But in fact Trump, who would have never received a license to operate a casino in the first place if a proper investigation been done, was a spectacular failure in a business that should have been nearly bulletproof financially.
+But in fact Trump, who would have never received a license to operate a casino in the first place if a proper investigation had ever been done, was a spectacular failure in a business that should have been nearly bulletproof financially.
 Trump used his casinos as cash cows and brags about how much money he took out of them and how the casinos fueled his growth.

 They see Trump as a financial genius and a graduate of the Wharton School of business.